cvilsmeier/sqinn/binary_protocol.md

     [11] 'n'
     [12] 'd'
     [13] 0x00        1 null byte

+Before writing the reponse to stdout, Sqinn will write the 4-byte size N of the response, so that consumers of Sqinn's stdout know how many bytes to read to have a complete response.

 In the following sections, we describe the data types used to encode and decode function arguments and response values.
 Then we describe the function